bc-discord/bc-discord.github.io/pages/balisong/threadlocking.md

 | Red 262 | [Loctite](https://next.henkel-adhesives.com/us/en/products/industrial-adhesives/central-pdp.html/loctite-263/BP000000347828.html) | High strength loctite.
 Most likely can't break away by hand, unless a minimal amount was applie.
 Requires an applied **heat** to unscrew; boiling your pivots for a minute does the trick. |
 | Red 263 | [Loctite](https://next.henkel-adhesives.com/us/en/products/industrial-adhesives/central-pdp.html/loctite-262/BP000000153483.html) | Same as Red 262 but without a primer.
 This may still work, even without a primer. |

-## Physical
+## Solid
 ---
-These methods use physical objects to keep the screw and sexbolt secure.
+These methods use solid objects to keep the screw and sexbolt secure.
 Be warned, you are jamming your threads and incur damage to your hardware.
-Do this as least often as you can.
+Do this the least frequently as you can.

 ### Teflon tape
 Also called plumbers tape.

-Instructions: Wind the tape along the screws of the balisong, wraping in the direction that screws turn so the tape doesn't unwind when screwing in.
+Instructions: Wind the tape along the screws of the balisong, wrapping in the direction that screws turn so the tape doesn't unwind when screwing in.

 ### Paracord
 ...